akmaz/file_processing/README.md

 A few programs illustrating the use of the IO package.

-Programs:
+Applications:
- + writeReadFile - it takes first 10 prime numbers, write them into a file in bytes, then reads from the file
+ + primeNumbers - takes first 10 prime numbers, write them into a file in bytes, then reads from the file
+ + readGif - reads bytes from a file "gifIn.gif" and prints them on the screen